-Development – EU aid resumed after a political roadmap was adopted in January 2013.
-Over €3.25bn was pledged during the Mali conference in Brussels, with the EU alone pledging €1.28bn, including direct transfers to the Malian government (budget support).
+Development aid – Over EUR 3.25 billion was pledged during the Mali conference in Brussels, with the EU alone pledging EUR 1.28 billion, including direct transfers to the Malian government (budget support).
 The 11th EDF plans to provide Mali with funding of EUR 625 billion covering the 2014-2020 period.

-Aid – the European Commission provides substantial humanitarian aid to vulnerable groups in Mali.
+Humanitarian aid – the European Commission provides substantial humanitarian aid to vulnerable groups in Mali.

 Due to its geographical position at the heart of the Sahel, Mali is part of the EU Sahel Strategy, thus benefitting from substantial additional support.